How to Hire Developers in 2026: A Step-by-Step Guide

 Faster Hiring and Greater Flexibility

-The hiring process in the US can drag on for months.
-A nearshore partner can slash that time dramatically.
-Companies like Mismo can help you hire and onboard a vetted, top tier developer in under four weeks.
-This speed is a massive advantage for startups and companies needing to scale quickly.
-Plus, you can easily scale your team up or down as project needs change.
+The hiring process in the US routinely drags on for three to six months.
+A nearshore partner can compress that timeline dramatically.
+Companies like Mismo help hire and onboard vetted developers in under four weeks.
+That speed matters enormously for startups racing toward product launches and scale ups responding to sudden demand.

 Focus on Your Core Business